 Overcoming the performance and efficiency limitations of traditional von Neumann architecture has been one of the major themes in the recent computing research.
-Exploring novel architectures and computing paradigms becomes even more imperative as powerlimited technology scaling fails to offer the same performance improvement that we have seen in the past few decades [10].
+Exploring novel architectures and computing paradigms becomes even more imperative as power-limited technology scaling fails to offer the same performance improvement that we have seen in the past few decades [14].
 This trend is motivating researchers to investigate new technologies and alternative models of computations to provide the next wave of major improvements in computing.
-An active direction of research seeks to improve performance and energy efficiency through domain-/application-specific hardware customization using specialized accelerators such as ASICs, FPGAs, and GPGPUs [6].
-Parallel to this direction, more disruptive computing paradigms are being examined, including approximate computing [14, 22], neuromorphic computing [23], and quantum computing [19].
+An active direction of research seeks to improve performance and energy efficiency through domain-/application-specific hardware customization using specialized accelerators such as ASICs, FPGAs, and GPGPUs [9].
+Parallel to this direction, more disruptive computing [33], and quantum computing [26].
 These disruptive computing paradigms are expected to achieve significant improvements in performance and energy efficiency for certain domains of applications compared to the traditional approaches.

-In this work we investigate using a physics-based analog computing system as an unconventional approach to an important optimization problem - the maximum flow (max-flow) problem.
-The max-flow problem is one of the most pervasive optimization problems in applications such as transportation [27], Internet traffic scheduling [29], VLSI CAD [7], and many other emerging applications including computer vision [4] and data mining [11].
+In this work, we investigate using a physics-based analog computing system as an unconventional approach to solving an important optimization problem - the maximum flow (max-flow) problem.
+The max-flow problem is one of the most pervasive optimization problems in applications such as transportation [38], Internet traffic scheduling [40], VLSI CAD [10], and many other emerging applications including computer vision [6] and data mining [15].
 These emerging applications often deal with large-scale graphs, which need to be analyzed under ever-demanding performance and energy efficiency requirements.
 Needless to say, a new method that solves the max-flow problem efficiently in both time and energy consumption would be of great interest to the CAD community as well as the field of computing in general.
-However, the max-flow problem has been shown to be computationally demanding [13]